xyproto/cxx/README.md

 * Source files used by multiple executables in your project are expected to be placed in `./common` or `../common`.
 * Tests are expected to end with `_test.cpp` and will be ignored when building `main.cpp`.
 * See the `hello` example in the `examples` directory for the suggested directory structure.
-* For now, *Sakemake* is only meant to be able to build executables, not libraries.
+* For now, *SakeMake* is only meant to be able to build executables, not libraries.
 * The dependency discovery is reasonably fast, the compilation itself still takes the longest.
 Not to speak of the time it can take to discover build flags for some C++ libraries and features manually.

 ## Suggested directory structure

-For a "Hello, World!" program that places the text-generation in a `string hello()` function, this is one way to structure the files:
+For a "Hello, World!" program that places the text-generation in a `string hello()` function, this is one way to structure the files, for separating the code into easily testable source files:

 ```